-Therapeutic hunting either benefits the group of animals whose members are being hunted, or produces other important environmental benefits..
-Subsistence and sport hunting only benefit human beings.
+Therapeutic hunting either benefits the group of animals whose members are being hunted or produces other important environmental benefits.
+Subsistence and sports hunting only benefit human beings.
 Any particular example of hunting may involve a combination of two or more of the three types of hunting.
 This webpage does not try to justify hunting.
 Its purpose is educational and to get people thinking about its ethics.

 Hunting Language (języka myśliwskiego) – Animals